-At its most basic level, phlebotomy is the process of puncturing a vein in order to extract blood or introduce an intravenous fluid.
+At its most basic level, phlebotomy (also known as venipuncture) is the process of puncturing a vein in order to extract blood or introduce an intravenous fluid.
 It might seem simple, but the process is serious and invasive.
-People who perform phlebotomy must follow very strict procedures in order to ensure the safety of patients and the quality of collected specimens.
+Strict procedures must be followed in order to ensure the safety of patients and the quality of collected specimens.

-Their duties vary a little depending on where they work, but phlebotomists usually have responsibilities that can include:
+Duties vary a little depending on where they work, but responsibilities can include: